 You can either serve the vegetables raw or blanche them in boiling water for a minute or more.

-Buy a hot plates (a single electric burner) and plug it into a nearby outlet, close to your table.
+Buy one hot plate (a single electric burner) for two people.
+If you’re having more people, use at least one for each three people, preferably one per two people.
+Plug it/them into a nearby outlet, close to your table.
+You may need an extension cord.
 Set a grilling pan on top.
-You may need an extension cord.
 If you have an electric grill that works best.
 You can move your table up against a wall.
-Serve raw meat such as cut up chicken breasts, steak and shrimp.
-Allow your guests to cook their own and have dipping sauces such as gluten-free barbecue sauce, gluten-free tamari sauce (such as San-J Tamari Sauce, gluten-free teriyaki sauce horseradish sauce (see Gluten Free Chef Rob’s Horseradish Dipping Sauce Recipe), and hot or spicy gluten free mustard (I use Grey Poupon or French’s Dijon Mustard).
+Serve raw meat such as cut up chicken breasts, tender steak and/or shrimp.
+Allow your guests to cook their own and have dipping sauces such as gluten-free barbecue sauce, gluten-free soy sauce or tamari sauce (such as San-J Tamari Sauce), gluten-free teriyaki sauce horseradish sauce (see Gluten Free Chef Rob’s Horseradish Dipping Sauce Recipe), and hot or spicy gluten free mustard (I use Grey Poupon or French’s Dijon Mustard).
 Ensure that you add a nice decanter of olive oil for cooking.

 Gluten free founde recipes for chocolate sauce, cream cheese balls, cheddar cheese beer sauce; and suggestions for serving meat and seafood fondue, and more!